I AM ONE WITH THE JAGUAR

-“Permission”, Clay, paint, marker, wood, dirt, snake plants and caulk, 2020.
+PERMISSION, lay, paint, marker, scratches, wood, dirt, snake plants and caulk, 2020.

 In this sculpture, I am materializing a vision from Chichaan asking the Mayan Gods God A and God L for permission to use my hands in the underworld and the afterlife.
 I honor and sacrifice them in this lifetime so when I transition into the afterlife through the cave, I can have access to them.
 There are two original spells I wrote, one on each hand.
 To decipher them, start with the right hand (your left) from top to bottom then the same for the left hand ending in the knuckles.
-To achieve this spell, I first wear a transformation mask and set up the scene for a heavy meditation session to access this vision.
-The vision doesn’t always come so sometimes you have to do this a few times which is exhausting.
-The vision is first written in English or Spanish then it’s then translated using the accordinate Mayan glyphs and placed on the sculpture with a ritual ceremony which was performed in my studio.

 This SHRINE is inspired by a story taken from the Mayan Jaguar Stone Books – It’s the tale of The Kaloomte’ Bahlam who battled his younger brother Lord Tzelek for control of the empire.
 The glyphs on top of the painting tell this unique story which reads: “Lord 6 Dog, Holy Lord of the Jaguar Kingdom – the Kalomte’, battled against Lord Tzelek his younger brother”.

 DRESDEN CODEX LEAF (1 – 4), paint, marker and scratches on clay, 24.4 x 10 inches, 2020.
 The four Banana leaf size codex combine to make a banana plant.